-This section contains discussion and analysis of net operating revenue, expense and other information relevant to an understanding of results of operations for the three and six months ended June 30, 2020 and 2019.
+This section contains discussion and analysis of net operating revenue, expense and other information relevant to an understanding of results of operations for the three and nine months ended September 30, 2020 and 2019.
 In the third quarter of 2019, in conjunction with the Company's organizational changes, the Company determined it has one reportable segment (see Note 2 - Segment Reporting).
 The Company determined that disaggregating revenue by print and digital products best aligned with the new Company structure.
-The 2019 amounts in this section were recast to reflect one segment for comparative purposes.